 7. The Arab Nation, the Chinese Model, and Theories of Self-Reliant Development

 8. Revolution and Nation Building in Burkina Faso

 9. José Carlos Mariátegui and Politics: Reform, Revolution, and Populism

 İlker Cörüt is Post-Doctoral Researcher at the Centre for Citizenship, Social Pluralism and Religious Diversity at Potsdam University, Germany.
 He is interested in anthropology of the state and Turkish nationalism, nationalism studies, contemporary social theory, and the political economy of modern Turkish history and the Kurdish question.

-Joost Jongerden is Associate Professor of Rural Sociology at Wageningen University, the Netherlands, and Project Professor at the Asian Platform for Global Sustainability & Transcultural Studies at Kyoto University, Japan.
-His research centers around the question of how people create and maintain a livable life under conditions of precarity.
+Joost Jongerden is Associate Professor Do-it-Yourself development at the Rural Sociology Group at Wageningen University, the Netherlands, and Project Professor at the Asian Platform for Global Sustainability & Transcultural Studies at Kyoto University, Japan.
+Having a geographical focus on the rural, Turkey and Kurdistan, his research centers on the question of how people create and maintain a livable life under conditions of precarity.